 Fast charging technology can develop quicker than anticipated resulting in increased capital expenditure to replace out-dated chargers.
-This could have a negative impact on cash flows.
+This could have a negative impact on cash flows and return on investment.

-Uncertainty relating to alternative technologies:

-In the future other (green) technologies such as hydrogen fuel cells may compete with fast charging.
-This could have a negative effect on the number of EV's and demand for (fast) charging.
+Uncertainty relating to alternative technologies: In the future other (green) technologies such as hydrogen fuel cells may compete with fast charging.
+This could have a negative effect on the number of EVs and demand for (fast) charging.
 As a result, it could negatively impact Fastned's Revenues.

-Alternative infrastructure development:
+Infrastructure development: